-Although the country toward the head of the Saline River was not considered safe from Indian depredations in 1864, Charles, William, and Marion Chase, John Moffit, and Flavius Moody started to make a settlement on Spillman Creek.
-They located between Beaver Creek and the Saline River, where they built a log house and other buildings, but one disaster after another occurred, and in May, they abandoned the place because of an Indian outbreak.
+Although the country toward the head of the Saline River was not considered safe from Indian depredations in 1864, Charles, William, Marion Chase, John Moffit, and Flavius Moody started to make a settlement on Spillman Creek.
+They settled between Beaver Creek and the Saline River, where they built a log house and other buildings, but one disaster after another occurred.
+In May, they abandoned the place because of an Indian outbreak.
 In July, the Moffits, accompanied by two men named Taylor and Henderson, returned but were attacked by Indians while hunting near Rocky Hill.
 Two were killed, but the others managed to reach the house and, after watching for Indians for a day and a night, escaped to the settlements.

 The first permanent homes of white men were built near where Beverly now stands by members of the First Colorado Cavalry, which had been stationed at Salina in 1865.
-They came up the Saline River and filed on all the desirable river claims from what is now the eastern boundary of the county to the mouth of Beaver Creek.
+They came up the Saline River and filed on all the desirable river claims from the county’s eastern boundary to the mouth of Beaver Creek.
 Six of these men, Richard Clark, James M. Adams, Isaac DeGraff, Edward E. Johnson, William E. Thompson, and Darius C. Skinner, who had crossed the plains before the war, returned during the winter of 1865-66 to occupy their claims.
 The next spring, others were added to the population.
 George Green and his wife came from Massachusetts, and their daughter, Lizzie, born October 18, 1866, was the first white child born in the county.
-W. T. Wild of England, and John Dart, of Connecticut, also brought their families.
+W. T. Wild of England, and John Dart, of Connecticut also brought their families.
 J. J. Peate, William Gaskell, M. D. Green, Michael Ziegler, John S. Strange, Martin Henderson, and several others came in 1866, and the following year the population was considerably increased by immigrants from the East, among whom were Louis Farley, Ferdinand Erhardt, and M. S. Green.

 In 1868 a detachment of the Seventh United States Cavalry, under command of Colonel William Benteen, was stationed for a time at Schermerhorn’s ranch, south of Rocky Hill, for the protection of the settlers.